-Check if the user object exists in the user store :return: True or False get_ordererd_resolvers()
+Check if the user object exists in the user store :return: True or False get ordererd resolvers()

 returns a list of resolvernames ordered by priority.
 The resolver with the lowest priority is the first.
+If resolvers have the same priority, they are ordered alphabetically.

-Then in alphabetical order :return: list or resolvernames get_resolvers()
+Returns list or resolvernames

+get_resolvers (all_resolvers=False)